 Favorite quote from the author:

 That was in 1984.
-For the next 20 years, Oprah couldn’t quite explain how she’d managed to turn this fantasy into reality.
-Until Rhonda Byrne told her about The Secret.
-This 2006 movie and global bestseller with almost 30 million copies sold is by many considered the perfect blueprint for achieving your goals.
+For the next 20 years, Oprah couldn’t quite explain how she’d managed to turn this fantasy into reality – until author Rhonda Byrne told her about The Secret.
+This global bestseller has sold almost 30 million copies.
+Millions of people consider it the perfect blueprint for achieving your goals.
 Today, we’ll analyze it.

-Here’s the essence of The Secret in 3 lessons:
+Here’s the essence of The Secret book in 3 lessons:

 - The law of attraction is one of the most prevalent principles in the world.

-- In order to use the law of attraction, you must think about what you want, not what you want to avoid.
+- To use the law of attraction, you must think about what you want, not what you want to avoid.